dart-lang/site-www/src/_guides/environment-declarations.md

 during compilation, or not specified at all, production compilers can completely remove the condition and its body.

-The `fromEnvironment` constructors always have a default value for when the declaration isn't specified or the specified value cannot be parsed.
+The `fromEnvironment` constructors fallback to a default value when the declaration isn't specified or the specified value cannot be parsed.
-Therefore, if you need to specifically check whether an environment declaration has been specified, use the [`bool.hasEnvironment`][bool-has] constructor:
+Therefore, to specifically check whether an environment declaration has been specified, use the [`bool.hasEnvironment`][bool-has] constructor: